-What went wrong?
-Despite the triumph of landing on the Moon, the US-manned space flight program failed.
-In the three decades from 1981 to 2011, the US Space Shuttle programme cost almost \$200bn, but failed to live up to expectations.
-In his study, Dark Star: A New History of the Space Shuttle, Matthew Hersch comes to a sobering conclusion: "By every measure, the shuttle had fallen short of even the modest hopes that had surrounded it.
+What had gone wrong?
+Despite the triumph of landing on the Moon, the U.S. manned space flight program failed.
+In the three decades from 1981 to 2011, the U.S. Space Shuttle program cost almost 200 billion dollars, but failed to live up to expectations.
+In his study, Dark Star: A New History of the Space Shuttle, Matthew Hersch came to a sobering conclusion: "By every measure, the shuttle had fallen short of even the modest hopes that had surrounded it.
 And the shuttle remained flying only because every effort to replace it with a better-winged, reusable craft also failed."

-Following two tragic accidents that resulted in the loss of 14 lives, the Space Shuttle program was discontinued, leaving the United States without any rockets of its own to transport its astronauts to the International Space Station (ISS).
 Things only changed with the emergence of Musk's SpaceX.
 Awarding contracts to the private company SpaceX was the only way NASA could move forward.

 Musk succeeded in massively reducing launch costs.
-As Harry W Jones from the NASA Ames Research Center noted in his essay The Recent Large Reduction in Space Launch Cost back in 2018: "The average launch cost did not change much from 1970 to 2010...
-From 1970 to 2000 the average launch cost was \$18,500/kg.
+As Harry W. Jones from the NASA Ames Research Center noted in his essay "The Recent Large Reduction in Space Launch Cost," from "1970 to 2000 the average launch cost was \$18,500/kg.
 A major drop in cost occurred in 2010 with the Falcon 9 at \$2,700/kg.
 The Falcon Heavy reduced the cost to \$1,400/kg.
 The Shuttle's launch cost was about 20 times that of the Falcon 9 and about 40 times that of the Falcon Heavy."